Lewiston and Auburn make changes in public works services

 On April 13, Lewiston Public Works began new hours of operation at the solid waste facility at 424 River Road of 7:15 a.m. to 2:45 p.m.
 Monday, Wednesday and Friday.
 Previously, the facility was open those hours every weekday and from 8 to 11:50 a.m.
 Saturdays.

-Lewiston Public Works Director Megan Bates said it was to prevent spreading the COVID-19 virus.
+Lewiston Public Works spokeswoman Megan Bates said it was to prevent spreading the COVID-19 virus.

 Lewiston will still have its have its spring cleanup next week, April 27 to May 1, to collect brush and woody yard debris only during the regular residential curbside trash and recyclables schedule.
 Rules are: